Todays experiment is very simple. We made some ice cubes and then put them in different places to watch them melting.

 - Time how long it takes each to melt.

 First we discussed what makes ice melt and predicted which would melt the fastest.

 Can you design a table to record your results?

 Melting is when a substance changes from a solid to a liquid.
-Water freezes to ice when it is cooled to below 0 degrees celcius, when ice is warmed to above 0 degress celcius it turns back into water.
+Water freezes to ice when it is cooled to below 0 degrees, when ice is warmed to above 0 degree it turns back into water.

 To expand this experiment you could try the ice cubes in more places, or observe and photograph at 10 minute intervals.